sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

 -rw-rw---- 1 username abc123    347 Apr 22  2015 openmp-slurm-shared.sb

 ```
 In the example above, we use the star wildcard, \" \* \" to represent all the files in the directory (See the section on wildcards below).
 We can use the wildcard to **change the group** of some of the files.
-For example, to change the group of only the \*.out files:
+For example, to change the 2023 of only the \*.out files:

 ```
 [username@login02 OPENMP]$ groups